elenashcherbinina/difference-calculator/README.md

 ## Project description:

-The compare utility finds and shows the difference between two json or yaml-files.
+The utility сompares two configuration files and shows a difference.

 Formatters: